JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 We are committed to growing this tool for the global community.
 Our future goals include:

 [ ] Expansion to 500+ mineral files.

 [ ] Integrated Hydrostatic Scale Calculator for Specific Gravity.

 [ ] Carat-to-Gram and Weight estimation converters.

-    [ ] Multi-language support for mineral templates.

 [ ] ASCII visualization of Crystal Symmetry systems.

 <h2>📜 Changelog</h2>

 v1.0 (Current): Launch with a database list of 250 minerals.
-Includes Smart Search (Auto-Open logic), expanded Web Dashboard (Instrumentation & Software), and improved input normalization for spaces and hyphens.
+Includes Smart Search (Auto-Open logic),</BR> expanded Web Dashboard (Instrumentation & Software), and improved input normalization for spaces and hyphens.

 <h2>🛠️ Setup</h2>

-    For .EXE users: Simply download and run the executable.
+-For .EXE users: Simply download and run the executable.

-    For .BAT (Source) users:
+-For .BAT (Source) users:

  Download the repository.

  Important: Ensure the data folder is in the same directory as the .bat file.

  Run GEMSTONE_DATABASE.bat.

 <h2>🤝 How to Contribute</h2>

 We welcome contributions from the community!

 Option 1 (Technical): Fork the repository and submit a Pull Request.
 Use the provided template.txt to ensure your new entries match our format.

 Option 2 (Email): Send mineral data or specific requests to: 📧 howtohackitalia@gmail.com

 Created for the global lapidary community.
 Keep cutting!